Bringing Vintage Aircraft to Life since 2010

 27th September 1940

-The Tripartite Pact is signed by Germany, Italy and Japan, whilst in Britain bombers on anti-invasion standby are freed up.
+The Tripartite Pact is signed by Germany, Italy and Japan.
+In Britain bombers on anti-invasion standby are freed up.

 Daily losses